 2. Avoiding "OLED Smearing" and Eye Strain

-While "Pure Black" (#000000) is tempting for battery savings on OLED screens, it causes a significant issue called OLED Smearing.
-This happens when the pixels take too long to turn back on as the user scrolls, creating a ghosting effect.
+While using pure black (#000000) is tempting for battery savings on OLED screens, it causes a significant issue called OLED Smearing.
+When pixels are completely off, they take a few milliseconds to turn back on as the user scrolls, creating an annoying ghosting effect.

-The Fix: Use a very dark gray (e.g., oklch(12% 0.01 240)) instead of absolute black.
-This keeps the pixels slightly active, eliminating the smearing while still looking "black" to the human eye.
+The Fix: Use a very dark gray (like oklch(12% 0.01 240)) instead of absolute black.
+This keeps the pixels slightly active, eliminating the smearing while still looking incredibly dark to the human eye.

 2.1 Desaturating for Dark Mode

-Vibrant colors that look great on white backgrounds can often feel "electric" or vibrate against dark backgrounds, causing eye strain.
-Industry leaders like Material Design recommend desaturating your primary colors in dark mode to improve legibility.
+Vibrant colors that look great on white backgrounds can often feel "electric" or vibrate against dark backgrounds, causing severe eye strain.
+I recommend desaturating your primary colors in dark mode to keep text highly legible.

 3. Accessibility and Contrast